geoserver/geoserver/doc/en/user/source/webadmin/server/contact.rst

 Contact Information
 ===================

-The Contact Information is used in the Capabilities document of the WMS server, and is publically accessible.
-We recommend filling out this form with appropriate information, in order for people to contact you.
+The Contact Information is used in the Capabilities document of the WMS server, and is publicly accessible.
+Please complete this form with the relevant information.

 .. figure:: ../images/server_contact.png
    :align: center